syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ## Customize the cells based on Column Name

-You can customize the column style based on the data while exporting to PDF by handling `CellExporting` event.
+You can customize the column style based on the row data while exporting to PDF by handling `CellExporting` event.

 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController();